Horse Home Page

 Q14: How can I adopt a horse?

 A14: Horses are sold through internet auctions by the General Services Administration (GSA) at https://gsaauctions.gov once or twice a year, as needed to maintain the herd numbers.
 The availability of horses for sale is announced on the park website.
 Interested parties may then navigate to the GSA site, create an account, and compete in the auctions.
 Interested parties will need to sign a statement of intent form requiring that animals will be housed in a secure environment and that their health will be maintained, and that animals will not be purchased for the purpose of slaughter.
 Money received from the auction of horses goes to the U.S. Department of the Treasury.

 Q15: Why does terminology for animals differ between parks across NPS?

-A15: Though park units may differ in their description of animals for public communications and interpretation purposes, all parks generally adhere to the same policies governing their management service-wide.
-The term “demonstration herd” is a neutral title that reflects federal regulations allowing the existence of livestock on NPS lands.
+A15 original: Though park units may differ in their description of animals for public communications and interpretation purposes, all parks generally adhere to the same policies governing their management service-wide.
+The term “demonstration herd” is a neutral title that reflects federal regulations regarding existence of livestock on NPS lands.
 Horses and cattle are understood to be domesticated animals and their management under the CFR on park lands pertains directly to designation as livestock.

 Q16: Does the park provide genetic and pedigree information to buyers of park horses?

 A16: In the past, the park partnered with a non-profit organization to obtain genetic information during horse capture operations.
 The genetic information was used by the partner to generate pedigrees as part of their non-profit organization business plan and by the park to inform population-level genetics.
 This partnership has been dissolved.
 The park currently manages the horse herd at the population level and does not maintain pedigrees or release genetic information on horses.

 Q17: Can individuals or businesses help fund and appoint third parties as contractors to research and create management plans?